hrz-unimr/netpoint/README.md

 ## Documentation of config file ##
-Most of the netpoint settings can be given by kernel paramters in --bootappend-live
+Most of the netpoint settings can be given by kernel paramters in --bootappend-live In a netboot scenario the kernel params can be defined dynamically in the tftp boot file.

 ##### xbrowser (recommanded, otherwise no browser starts) #####
 ```bash